MidnightCommander/website/docs/coding-style.md

 ## Function calls

-Always include a space between the name and the left parentheses when calling functions.
+Always include a space between the name and the left parentheses when calling functions:

 <div class="grid" markdown>
 ```c title="Right"